6 cancer patients sue utility over Fukushima radiation | Science-Environment

 - Japan

-The people, now aged 17-27 and living in and outside of Fukushima, demand the Tokyo Electric Power Company Holdings pay a total of 616 million yen ($5.4 million) in compensation.
+The plaintiffs, now aged 17 to 27 years, are demanding a total of 616 million yen (USD 5.4 million) from the Tokyo Electric Power Company Holdings, which runs the the Fukushima nuclear plant.

-One of the plaintiffs, identified only as a woman in her 20s, said she has had to prioritize her health over her career and has seen prejudice against thyroid cancer patients.
+One of the them, a woman in her 20s, said she was diagnosed with thyroid cancer in 2016 and has since had to change jobs to prioritise her health.
+She complained of prejudice against thyroid cancer patients.

-"But I decided to come forward and tell the truth in hopes of improving the situation for nearly 300 other people also suffering like us,'' she said.

-The plaintiffs are from different parts of Fukushima, including Aizu, about 120 km (72 miles) west of the plant, and some of them have since moved to the Tokyo area.
+The plaintiffs are from different parts of Fukushima, including Aizu, about 120 kilometers (72 miles) west of the plant, and some of them have since moved to the Tokyo area.

 More than 290 people have been diagnosed with or are suspected of having thyroid cancer, including 266 found as part of the Fukushima prefectural panel's survey of some 380,000 residents aged 18 or younger at the time of the disaster.